CS5008Fall2025/c-practice-tracy-u/Report.md

       return 0;
    }
    ```
-   Would the code run correctly?
+**Would the code run correctly?
 Even if it does compile, what would be some potential runtime issues?
-After answering your thoughts, put the output of a run below (you may need to run it a few times).
+After answering your thoughts, put the output of a run below (you may need to run it a few times).**

    The code returns the memory address of a local variable, which can become corrupted or point to garbage values.

-   Compiling the code generates the following warning
+   Compiling the code generates the following warning:
    ```text
    report_test.c:10:14: warning: address of stack memory associated with local variable 'pt' returned [-Wreturn-stack-address]
    10 |      return &pt;